withastro/starlight/CONTRIBUTING.md

 2. Add a new entry for your plugin or tool in the right section in `docs/src/content/docs/resources/plugins.mdx`.

    - The new entry must be appended at the end of an existing list.
-   - The `href` attribute must be the URL of your Starlight site.
-If your documentation is hosted on a subdomain or subdirectory, include that in the URL.
+   - The `href` attribute must be the URL of the GitHub repository containing the plugin.
+You can also use other git providers of course.
+If your code is private and you can't share a link to any repository, just link to your website.
    - The `title` attribute must be the name of your site with no extra details.
    - The `description` attribute must be a short and accurate description of what your plugin or tool does or what your theme offers.